N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Experiments

 We conduct experiments on MultiWOZ, a well-known dataset in the DST field.
-When compared to its counterparts like WOZ~\cite{WenASystem}, DSTC2~\cite{HendersonTheChallenge}, and Restaurant-8k~\cite{Coope2020Span-ConveRT:Representations} MultiWOZ is the richest combining several domains with a variety of slot labels and values.
-MultiWOZ is a multi-domain dialogue dataset that covers 10.000 dialogues between clerks and tourists at an information center over 7 distinct domains such as restaurant, taxi, hotel, {\itshape etc.}.
-Each dialogue is annotated with turn belief states, system acts, and turn slots.
-The numbers for training, development, and testing data samples are respectively 8438, 1000, 1000.
-Table \ref{tab:multiwozStats} shows further details over each domain in the MultiWOZ dataset.
-We evaluate the model following the metrics used within the TRADE model~\cite{wu2019transferable}: Slot Accuracy and Joint Accuracy.
-Slot accuracy stands for the proportion of correctly predicted slot values whereas joint accuracy for the correctly predicted turn dialogue states.
-For a turn dialogue state to be predicted correctly all of the slot values it includes have to be predicted correctly.
+When compared to its counterparts like WOZ~\cite{wen-etal-2017-network}, DSTC2~\cite{henderson-etal-2014-second} and Restaurant-8k~\cite{coope-etal-2020-span}, MultiWOZ is the richest, combining several domains with a variety of slot labels and values.
+MultiWOZ is a multi-domain dialogue dataset that covers 10,000 dialogues between clerks and tourists, each annotated with turn belief states, system acts, and turn slots.
+Following prior works~\cite{wu-etal-2019-transferable,wu2020todbert} we conduct our experiments on 5 of 7 domains leaving \textit{hospital} and \textit{police} domains out as their validation and test sets sample quantity is very low.